Representing Property Owners, General Contractors and Subcontractors in Construction Defect And Accident Matters

 Why Hire Ghantous Law Corporation?

-With close to 20 years insurance defense experience, we have served as lead counsel in several complex multi-party litigation matters coordinated for discovery purposes by special masters or general orders and have successfully defended premises owners, hotel owners, landlords, general contractors, subcontractors, property managers, and material suppliers in a variety of serious construction law and complex accident litigation matters.
+With over 20 years insurance defense experience, we have served as lead counsel in several complex multi-party litigation matters coordinated for discovery purposes by special masters or general orders and have successfully defended premises owners, hotel owners, landlords, general contractors, subcontractors, property managers, and material suppliers in a variety of serious construction law and complex accident litigation matters.
 The firm represents clients, through trial, in both state and federal court and has extensive experience working with expert witnesses to achieve an offensive defense while utilizing cost effective strategies designed to position the case in the best possible light for our clients.

 Because of the indemnity and coverage associated with these cases, we carefully evaluate the business contracts and insurance policies and will make every effort to shift the cost of the litigation away from your business.
 While we are prepared to try a case, we make every effort to end the litigation through negotiation, motion practice, and mediation when possible.
 Clients are regularly apprised of options throughout the litigation so your business can make informed decisions at every phase of the litigation process and decide how and when the case should be resolved.